Moonlight Serenade. Stardust. Summertime. Taking a Chance on Love.

 She is excited about how the community has banded together to help the Fox with its revitalization and renovation project.
 A group of local Boy Scouts called and volunteered to help with ushering, and Service Master offered to clean the seats in the Fox for half price and power scrub the floor.

-Page 2 of 2 - Although the Fox continues to work on fund-raising, Burns said the board appreciates the support received from the community so far.
+Although the Fox continues to work on fund-raising, Burns said the board appreciates the support received from the community so far.
 In the future, the Fox plans to host a "Welcome Home" concert series, highlighting NHS graduates and other local musicians like Linscheid who have found success on a national level.

 But for now, the focus is on the Glenn Miller Orchestra, and Burns hopes they will be performing for a sold-out crowd.